markgbeckett/jupiter_ace/getting_started/forth_programming.md

     2 *
 ;
 ```
+Notice the form of the comment that immediately follows the word name.
+This comment is sometimes referred to as a stack diagram and is commonly used by Forth programmers.
+Because Forth words generally use the stack for input and output values, it is often not obvious from the source what inputs and outputs they need.
+The stack-diagram comment helps overcome this issue.
+The terms to the left of the double dash represent the stack values that are consumed by the word (with TOS rightmost).
+The terms to the right of the double dash show the state of the stack at the end of the word: that is the outputs (again, TOS is right-most).

+Different programmers use different notation for these terms.
+Some use terms like 'n' and 'u' to refer to signed and unsigned integers, some use meaningful names such as 'name', 'addr', 'length', and so on.

-For longer word definitions, `EDIT` will divide the definition into sections of around 12 lines long.
+Getting back to editing words, you will find that, for longer word definitions, `EDIT` divides the definition into sections of around 12 lines long.
 Once you have finished editing the current section, press Enter to move on to the next one.
 Pressing Enter in the last section will end the editing session.
 Sadly, you cannot go back to the previous section in an editing session, so, if you need to backtrack, you will have to skip through the remaining sections and EDIT the word again (though you should read on before doing too much EDIT-ing).

 You might naturally assume that the definition of DOUBLE has been updated, in the dictionary.
 However, this is not quite what happens.
 When the Minstrel 4th exits the editing session, it creates a new word at the top of the dictionary, which is effectively an edited version of the old word (which is also still in the dictionary).
 You can see this by entering `VLIST`, which will confirm you have two copies of the word `DOUBLE`.